Person

 Stones River National Cemetery

-Stories of Service and Sacrifice - Thomas Houston Baskin was born on May 17, 1921 in Rutherford County, Tennessee.
-He volunteered to serve in the U.S. Army in September 1942 and joined Company H, 16th Infantry Regiment, 1st Infantry Division.
+Thomas Houston Baskin was born on May 17, 1921, in Rutherford County, Tennessee.
+He volunteered for service in the U.S. Army in September 1942 and was assigned to Company H, 16th Infantry Regiment, 1st Infantry Division.
+He would take part in some of the most perilous campaigns of the Mediterranean and European Theaters during World War II.

 Stones River National Battlefield